lutierigb/shell-things/oputus-readme.md

 ## Basics

-- Parameter **Enable buy operations* when set to false allows you to keep the robot running but won't place any new orders.
+- Parameter `Enable buy operations` when set to **False** allows you to keep the robot running but won't place any new orders.

-- Parameter **EA Name** allows you to specify a name for this Expert Advisor/Robot.
+- Parameter `EA Name` allows you to specify a name for this Expert Advisor/Robot.
 It will be used when placing orders in the comments field and also when sending push notifications.
 Useful if you have more than one EA running on the same account but not required.

-- Parameter **Magic Number** sets the Magic Number for orders.
-This EA will only "touch" and manage orders with matching EA Number.
+- Parameter `Magic Number` sets the Magic Number for orders.
+This EA will only "touch"/manage orders with matching EA Number.
 Orders placed manually will be ignored by Oputus.
-If you are running multiple EAs in the same account/same MT they should have different Magic Numbers to ensure they are handled accordingly.
+If you are running multiple EAs in the same account/same MT they SHOULD have different Magic Numbers to ensure they are handled accordingly.

-- Parameter **Timeframe** sets the timeframe for the EA to operate.
-Note: if **Auto Timeframe** is enabled it will get the timeframes to operate from the **Auto Timeframe** settings and this option will only set the chart to be displayed in the timeframe of your choosing.
+- Parameter `Timeframe` sets the timeframe for the EA to operate.
+Note: if `Auto Timeframe` is enabled it will get the timeframes to operate from the `Auto Timeframe` settings and this option will only set the chart to be displayed in the timeframe of your choosing.

-- Parameter **Percentage of the balance to use for lot size calculations** It allows the use of a given percentage of the account balance(less or more) when calculating lot size(mainly when using investing profiles and/or reinvesting).
-For example, in an account with a $10k balance, if the new setting is set to 90, when using investing profiles, lot sizes will be calculated based on $9k(90% of 10k) instead of the actual account balance.
+- Parameter `Percentage of the balance to use for lot size calculations` It allows the use of a given percentage of the account balance(less or more) when calculating lot size(mainly when using investing profiles and/or reinvesting).
+For example, in an account with a $10k balance, if the new setting is set to 90, when using investing profiles, lot sizes will be calculated based on $9k(90% of $10k) instead of the actual account balance.
 Note: the actual balance used for lot size calculations is rounded down to the closest $100.
 So considering an account with balance of $9999, and the new setting set to 90, the actual balance to be used in the calculation will be as follows: 9999 * 90% = 8999.1 rounding it down it will result in 8900.
 8900 will then be used when calculating lot sizes.
 This is done to avoid fractions of lot sizes.

 ## Nice Features